Harold Ray Wing

 In 1986, President Ronald Reagan invited Wing to serve as a representative at the White House Conference of Small Businesses in Washington, D.C.

 In 1995, Wing was named one of Ernst & Young's "Entrepreneurs of the Year" in Utah.

 Personal life

-Wing and his wife Brigitte are parents of eight children, three of whom are adopted.
+Wing and his wife Brigitte were parents of eight children, three of whom were adopted.
 Wing's eldest son, Arthur, is the current president of Wing Enterprises.
 Another son, Douglas, is executive vice president of the company.
+Wing died in 2012.